d3fc/d3fc/packages/d3fc-annotation/README.md

 <a name="gridline_canvas" href="#gridline_canvas">#</a> *fc*.**annotationCanvasGridline**()

 Constructs a new canvas gridline annotation component.
-Once constructed, configure the component with scales and call it on a selection -
+Once constructed, configure the component with scales and call it -

 ```js
 var ctx = canvas.getContext('2d');